 NOTE: At all times the Department of Fire & Emergency Services should be notified on 9395 9209 at least 15 minutes prior to commencing your burn.

-To apply for a permit visit use the Request a fire permit link below, or attend the Civic Centre during office hours.
+Apply for a fire permit, or attend the Civic Centre during office hours.

 The issuing of a permit does not preclude any state government regulations or requirements, that may apply to burning of the material.